exercism/csharp/docs/GENERATORS.md

 By default, the generator will test a static method.
 However, you can also test for instance methods, extension methods, properties and constructors.

-An example of this is the [roman numerals](https://github.com/exercism/csharp/blob/master/generators/Exercises/Generators/RomanNumerals.cs) generator, which indicates that it tests an extensions method:
+An example of this is the [roman-numerals](https://github.com/exercism/csharp/blob/master/generators/Exercises/Generators/RomanNumerals.cs) generator, which indicates that it tests an extensions method:

 ```csharp
 protected override void UpdateTestMethod(TestMethod testMethod)